The trouble with passwords, and how to correct it

 - Somewhere You Are (location).

-While it seems like an extra hassle to set up and use 2FA with a password, its immense value has been observed.
-Both Microsoft and Google have seen the use of passwords with app/physical token-based 2FA block 90+% of even expertly targeted attacks.
+While it seems like a hassle to set up and use 2FA with a password, it offers immense value.
+Both Microsoft and Google have seen the use of passwords with app/physical token-based 2FA block 90+% of targeted attacks.

 How hackers are shifting to try to beat MFA

-It has taken time for institutions to update their online systems to take advantage of the more secure 2FA methods (apps, hardware tokens, etc.), but most will at least offer far less secure (albeit better than no 2FA) SMS/email messages.
+It has taken time for institutions to update their online systems to allow for the more secure 2FA methods (apps, hardware tokens, etc.).
+However, most at least offer far less secure (albeit better than no 2FA) SMS/email messages.
 This shift in security means that attackers have had to shift their tactics as well.

 Staying updated is key to staying a step ahead of hackers

 The requirements for users to stay secure from social engineering are constantly shifting.
-It’s our responsibility to understand the tactics and tools used by attackers if we are to protect our personal and business lives from them.
-Find out what MFA/2FA options are available for the services you use but be aware that 2FA is only secure if we keep those Factors away from the attackers.
+It’s our responsibility to understand the tactics and tools used by attackers if we are to protect organization from them.
+Find out what MFA/2FA options are available for the services you use.
+Be aware that 2FA is only secure if we keep those factors away from the attackers.